kizzx2/SmugPal/README.md

 ## Note about HTTP/2 without HTTPS

 The current payload template assumes HTTPS when used with HTTP/2.
-This is because as of writing, apparently [mitmproxy does not support h2c](https://github.com/mitmproxy/mitmproxy/issues/3362).
+This is because as of writing, apparently [mitmproxy does not support prior-knowledge H2 connections](https://github.com/mitmproxy/mitmproxy/issues/3362).
 When I tried with Burp I got similar results so I assume it is also the same case.

 If you want to use it without HTTPS, simply comment out the line that says `ctx.wrap_socket` in the script.